mmomtchev/pymport/README.md

 An additional _(and optional)_ convenience layer, `pymport.proxify`, allows wrapping a `PyObject` in a JavaScript `Proxy` object that creates the illusion of directly accessing the `PyObject` from JavaScript.

 At the moment, Python code does not have access to the JavaScript objects - this requires the implementation of a similar `JSObject` type on the Python side.
-See the lambda example below for an example.
+All JavaScript arguments are passed to Python by value. `PyObject`s are passed by reference.
+See the lambda examples below to get a feeling how it works.

 `pymport` itself supports `worker_thread` but does not provide any locking.
 Unlike Node.js, Python threads share the same single environment and `PyObject`s will be shared among all threads.